MistyCommunity/Documentation/src/content/tools-&-apps/web-based-tools/command-center.md

 * **To download an audio file from Misty to your computer**, choose the file to download from the list and click the purple download button.
 * **To delete an audio file from Misty**, choose the file to delete from the list and click the red delete button. **Note:** You can only delete audio or image files that you have previously uploaded to Misty.The [Command Center](http://sdk.mistyrobotics.com/command-center/) returns an error to the console in your web browser if you attempt to remove one of Misty's default system files.

-### Working with image files
+### Working with image and video files

-You can use the controls in the **Image** section to display, download, or delete the images on Misty.
-The list of image files currently on Misty automatically populates in the **Image** section when Misty connects to the [Command Center](http://sdk.mistyrobotics.com/command-center/).
+You can use the controls in the **Image** section to display, download, or delete the images and videos you have uploaded to Misty.
+The list of image and video files currently stored on Misty automatically populates in the **Image** section when Misty connects to the [Command Center](http://sdk.mistyrobotics.com/command-center/).

-* **To have Misty display an image**, choose the file to display from the list and click the **Display on Robot** button.
+* **To have Misty display an image or play a video**, choose the file from the list and click the **Display on Robot** button.
-* **To display an image in your web browser**, choose the file to display from the list and click the **Display Image** button.
+* **To display an image or play a video in your web browser**, choose the file from the list and click the **Display Image** button.
-* **To download an image file from Misty to your computer**, choose the file to download from the list and click the purple download button.
+* **To download an image or video from Misty to your computer**, choose the file from the list and click the purple download button.
-* **To delete an image file from Misty**, choose the file to delete from the list and click the red delete button. **Note:** You can only delete audio or image files that you have previously uploaded to Misty.
-The [Command Center](http://sdk.mistyrobotics.com/command-center/) returns an error to the console in your web browser if you attempt to remove one of Misty's default system files.
+* **To delete an image or video from Misty**, choose the file from the list and click the red delete button. **Note:** You can only delete files that you have uploaded to  Misty.
+The [Command Center](http://sdk.mistyrobotics.com/command-center/) returns an error if you attempt to remove one of Misty's default system files.

 ## Perception